LaussenLabs/atriumdb/sdk/docs/source/installation.rst

 Then specify where you want MariaDB's data to sit on your host machine in the command below and it will start up a MariaDB container running on port 3306 with the root user with the password, "password".
-You will use this username, password, and port when instantiating an AtriumDB object later.
+You will use this username, password, and port when instantiating an AtriumDB object later. **Make sure you change "/host/path/to/mariadb/data" to the path you want mariadb's data to be stored at on your computer.**

 .. code-block:: bash